argoproj/argo-cd/README.md

 * [ksonnet](https://ksonnet.io) applications
 * [jsonnet](https://jsonnet.org) files
 * Plain directory of YAML/json manifests
+* Any custom config management tool configured as a config management plugin

 Argo CD automates the deployment of the desired application states in the specified target environments.
 Application deployments can track updates to branches, tags, or pinned to a specific version of